xinbeibei/multi-module_CNN/README.md

 We used the WebLogo 3 (Crooks et al., 2004) online website (http://weblogo.threeplusone.com/create.cgi) to plot PWM and YR logos.
 For PWM logos, we upload a file (aligned_0,0.001,0.0003_filter3_low.txt or aligned_0,0.001,0.0003_filter3_high.txt), and choose Composition as 'D. melanogaster (43%)' as GC content.
 ```

 5. Multi-module CNN models are trained through following steps.
 Let's take MYC in cell type GM12878 for an example.
+The .h5 data for other TFs are available upon request due to storage limit.

 ```sh
 cd codes_ENCODE
 python train_CNN_ENCODE.py canonical --steps train,test --tfs MYC --lr_file lr_file --tf_len 10 --celltype gm12878
 ```

+If you have any question about this tutorial, feel free to start an GitHub issue or send an email to Beibei Xin at bxin@usc.edu.

 ## Project home page